Bansari-Siddhapura/first_step/README.md

 - if we want to create globally :

+  - it created at app\Rules\repeatOnly2.php

 ```php
     php artisan make:rule repeatOnly2
 ```

 - if we want to create in module :

+  - it created at Modules/ItemManager/app/Rules/RepeatOnlyTwoTime.php

 ```php
     php artisan module:make-rule repeatOnlyTwoTime ItemManager